smkand/Simple-Tornado-App/readme.md

 git push heroku master

 ```
-Check the final output on the Heroku.
+Check the final output on the Heroku dashboard.
 # Dockerize the tornado application
 Build the Docker image using this command:
 ```